In this post:

 Assisting people to network and spread information is my goal.
 I continue to search for tools to help.
 Maybe something among these additional suggestions will help you with your plans………………….

 Are you just starting?
 Take a look at some of my posts on how to grow with mycelium.
 This is one of them.

 It depends upon where you are with Your idea….

 At the present time, ordering some Grow-It-Yourself Mycelium composite material, to try it with your Idea, is possible in North America and Europe.
-Or you can try the Mycotech intership in Indonesia for “hands-on” experience.
+Or you can try the Mycotech internship in Indonesia for “hands-on” experience or work with them.
 See the list at the end of this post.

 Have you tried it out and decided that, Yes, mycelium might be good for your idea?

 Now it is time to get serious and consider taking in a basic “grow mushroom” workshop or course.

 What organic waste to use to grow your particular mycelium material – your “substrate”.

 What substrate will have the best properties for your target purpose?

 What waste material is easy to get in your part of the world?